ryansh100/bricklink-api/README.md

 ## Change Log

 - 2017/04/03: Fix bugs with require of dictionaries.
 Update to make more intuitive imports.
 Add support for color and category lookup.
+- 2021/05/01: Updating the compiling engine, updating the way tests are run